 As the player, you trade these gems to develop your skills and abilities, so it’s a Metroidvania romp of the highest calibre.
 It sure is, too, as it’s addictive and damn good fun.
-Image and Form developed it so it would offer a randomly generated arena each time around, so each playthrough offers something unique.
+Image & Form Games developed it so it would offer a randomly generated arena each time around, so each playthrough offers something unique.
 It’s a speed runner’s dream, too, so if that’s your thing it’s definitely one to add to your collection.

 Swedish developer Image and Form first released this in 2013 and it’s since appeared on pretty much every format imaginable.
 It’s such a simple premise and yet it works a treat – you simply dig deeper into the ground and gather gold.
 Once your knapsack is full, return to the surface and trade your stash in for digging enhancements.